alfin3/lisp-seq-cause-search/README.md

 Identifying causes of rare events remains a challenge across disciplines such as software safety, natural language processing, and bioengineering.
 Causal information can often be contained in sequences of discrete tokens (e.g. computation states, words, nucleotides), associated with a discrete or continuous value indicating an occurrence or property of a rare event.

-The presented search algorithm enables the enrichment of sequences associated with rare events in concise logical representations.
+The presented search algorithm enables the enrichment of sequences associated with rare events in a concise logical representation.
 The algorithm i) is scalable in the number of considered sequence positions and ii) provides an interpretable search space for the identification of potential causal relationships.

 **Algorithm**

 An input data set consists of sequences of discrete tokens.
 Each sequence is associated with a continuous or discrete value.

 A rule is a conjunction of disjunctions.
 A conjunction across sequence positions constrains a rule, whereas XOR disjunctions across literals at each sequence position relax a rule.
 A rule satisfies a subset of sequences in the input data set.
-An objective function maps satisfied sequences to a real value.
+An objective function maps the sequences satisfied by a rule to a real value.

-The search algorithm provides a local search for rules with a minimized or maximized value of the objective function, and a minimized sequence variance for interpretability purposes.
-The latter property is formulated outside the objective function and is enabled by i) constructing each disjunction in a start rule from a set of literals, such that each literal is expected to be satisfied in at least one optimal rule, and ii) setting a preference for literal deletion over literal addition in a search step.
+The search algorithm provides a local search for rules with a minimized or maximized value of an objective function, and a minimized sequence variance for interpretability purposes.
+The latter property is formulated outside an objective function and is enabled by i) constructing each disjunction in a start rule from the largest (or a large) set of literals satisfied in the data set, and ii) setting a preference for literal deletion over literal addition in a search step.

 **Asymptotic Analysis**

-The below analysis is based on the provided implementation of the WalkSAT-inspired local search step.
-To move from a solution to the next solution, three literal deletion options are considered: <br/>
+The below analysis is based on the provided implementation of a local search step.
+To move from a solution to the next solution according to a given objective function, three literal deletion options are considered: <br/>
-1) choose a random (false) satisfied data instance, and then choose the POSITION and the LITERAL in the data instance whose deletion optimizes the objective function,
+1) choose a random (false) satisfied data instance, and then choose a POSITION and a LITERAL in the data instance whose deletion optimizes the objective function,
-2) choose a RANDOM POSITION in the current solution, and then choose the LITERAL whose deletion optimizes the objective function,
+2) choose a RANDOM POSITION in the current solution, and then choose a LITERAL whose deletion optimizes the objective function,
-3) chose a RANDOM LITERAL in the current solution, and then choose the POSITION where the deletion of the literal optimizes the objective function.
+3) chose a RANDOM LITERAL in the current solution, and then choose a POSITION where the deletion of the literal optimizes the objective function.

 If a pre-defined enrichment threshold is reached, the best of 1-3 is always chosen.
-Otherwise, the best of 1-3 is chosen with some probability.
-With some probability, a random option of 1-3 is chosen.
-With some probability, a literal is added to the current solution.
+Otherwise, a) the best of 1-3 is chosen with some probability, b) a random option of 1-3 is chosen with some probability, or c) a literal is added to the current solution with some probability.

 Given

 N: size of the data set of sequences <br/>
 T: number of positions in each sequence <br/>
-L: max number of literals at any position <br/>
+L: max number of literals at a position <br/>
 S: number of local search steps <br/>

 we obtain

 O(SN(2T + L)).

 2T could be implemented as T, providing O(SN(T + L)).
-The use or design of suitable data structures to avoid the traversal of the entire data at each step may provide lower bounds with respect to N.
+A suitable data structure to avoid the traversal of the entire data at each step may provide a lower bound.

-**Application Example - Bioengineering, Proteomics**
+**Application Example**

 Protein-protein interactions provide an effective way to modulate protein targets for therapeutic purposes.
 However, binding events in protein-protein interaction data are generally rare and can be associated with a high sequence variance across many interdependent amino acid positions.
 As a consequence, it remains challenging to causally link specific amino acid changes to observed affinity and selectivity changes.